Moero! Nekketsu Rhythm Damashii Osu! Tatakae! Ouendan 2: Development

 While at Game Developer Conference 2007 in San Francisco, Keiichi Yano, creator of the original Ouendan and Agents, stated that iNiS wanted a sequel to Ouendan to respond to various issues that players have discussed online about the former, while also deciding to add the option to hide the timer circles to offer a new challenge to hardcore, veteran players.
-He also explained that game's unusually long title was meant to fascinate players with an amalgamation of words from unspecified prior games in iNiS' development history and cryptically hinted that there will be secret playable characters, in addition to a rival oendan team, which were later revealed to be the Elite Beat Agents and the ramen shop cat from the first game, available in the free abovementioned "EBA mode" DLC pack at Japanese DS Download Stations the following summer.
+He also explained that game's unusually long title was meant to fascinate players with an amalgamation of words from unspecified prior games in iNiS' development history and cryptically hinted that there will be secret playable characters, which were later revealed to be the Elite Beat Agents and the ramen shop cat from the first game, available in the free above mentioned "EBA mode" DLC pack at Japanese DS Download Stations the following summer, in addition to a rival ouendan team.
 A cover version of "Bang!
 Bang Vacances!" that utilized male vocals was originally planned to be used for a level, but due to licensing issues, the song was redone with female vocals.
 Despite Nintendo's penchant for censorship, the developers were also surprised to see the publisher allowing the beginning of a particular level on expert difficulty to show lead Cheergirl Sayaka Ameimiya skinny-dipping in hot springs, with the gap between the two DS screens obstructing her chest.

 Future

-Cancelled sequel
+Unproduced sequel

-Years after the release of Ouendan 2, game journalist Liam Robertson revealed that iNiS approached Nintendo to discuss the possibility of making a third Ouendan game for the Nintendo 3DS, but Nintendo declined to green-light it for business reasons, including the poor sales of the two Ouendan games and Agents.
+Years after the release of Ouendan 2, video game historian Liam Robertson revealed in a video documentary that iNiS approached Nintendo to discuss the possibility of making a third Ouendan game for the Nintendo 3DS, but Nintendo declined to green-light it, citing concerns about the sales of future games.